AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 Such film-based images are so common that an image which has not had that process applied appears incorrect, so many digital tone mapping approaches are inspired by reproducing what film would do, to make the image appear more familiar and so more natural.
 The images above illustrate this.
-The first version of the image presents the pixels with the same color and intensity that the real objects had [#fsrgb]_.
+The first image is the :doc:`test_images/ScanLines/Carrots` test image processed so the pixels have the same color and intensity that the real objects had [#fsrgb]_.
 This particular scene has low enough contrast and subtle enough colors that monitors are capable of displaying it faithfully.
 The second image is a JPEG created by the camera using its built-in tone mapping of the image.
 This